samrah-tahir/flexbox-layout/README.md

 # Flexbox layout website

 Made this landing page using flexible box module aka FLEXBOX.
-This can be considered as a template layout for nearly every product that you might be selling.
+This can be considered as a template layout for nearly any product that you might be selling.

 ## Languages
 - HTML5